fenetikm/falcon/README.md

 ## Similar default terminal colours

 Sometimes you want to use a colour from the main falcon palette in the terminal.
-Sadly that isn't always easy and so what **is** easy, is to use a close match from the ANSI 256 palette.
+Sadly that isn't always easy and so what **_is_** easy, is to use a close match from the ANSI 256 palette.

-(Refer to the estilo falcon palette for names)
+(Refer to `estilo/palettes/falcon.yml` file for what matches up to what)

 * *red*: 202
 * *orange*: 208